zip() Should Be Ill-formed

 3.3.1 Julia

-Julia’s zip() produces an infinite range of empty tuples, which is in line with the authors’ view.
+Julia’s zip() produces an infinite range of empty tuples, which is in line with the authors’ view in mathematically sense.

 3.3.2 Haskell